kevinhuads/nlp-transcript-intelligence/README.md

 6. **Summarisation**
    - Uses a Hugging Face `transformers` summarization pipeline.
    - Splits the transcript into chunks and produces a global textual summary.
+   - Provides a programmatic helper that computes a global summary and writes a structured summary artefact (`summary.json`) containing:
+     - Global summary text.
+     - Simple statistics (number of segments, chunks, character counts).
+     - Per-chunk summaries and metadata.

-All of the above are orchestrated via a single pipeline entry point.
+All of the above are orchestrated via a single pipeline entry point, and the individual stages can also be called from Python.

 ---